InterTriplete2010/SPI-for-Microntroller-ATMEGA328p/README.md

 The output is: "Hello World!".

-I hope that this code can be useful to soemone.
+I hope that this code can be useful to someone.

 If you have any questions and/or want to report bugs, please e-mail me (Ale) at: pressalex@hotmail.com